 CAE – experts in creating digital content since 1981

 We offer our students the best services necessary to learn a new language through e-learning training.
-Thanks to our Voluxion and Verxact solutions, we combine online training with a new methodology that offers a multitude of teacher support tools for their face-to-face classes.
+Thanks to our Voluxion Pro solution, we combine online training with a new methodology that offers a multitude of teacher support tools for their face-to-face classes.

 Our modern solutions offer different educational experiences that maximize student motivation and learning.
 At CAE we are experts in quality online education – motivating students online, providing them with opportunities to connect personally with the subject, to establish their own goals and to monitor the educational process.